Why are you supporting Little League In Richmond?

 Having this available, not only for early season training, but for trying to get in the many, many games that get rained out in April, May on regular grass fields, is something I truly believe should be added to the City’s inventory of parks.

 So much so, that we a) Put together an “Artificial Turf Diamond Committee” last summer and b) I’ve committed $100,000 of available funding from Richmond Baseball to help make this happen should they be willing to get on board with this….
-Have indicated to the City more than once that I’d like to “sit down and see just what it would take to bring this to fruition”, but as of yet, no real luck in moving this forward.
+Have indicated to the City more than once that I’d like to “sit down and see just what it would take to bring this to fruition”, - as per the Timeline I recently created in 2022 - we hadn't had much luck in moving this forward.
+However, in 2021 early 2022, and joint collaboration with RCBA presented itself in a way that has given us hope to get something done "within our lifetime"!!..:o)

-You really think you can get the top end Richmond players to buy into Little League in order to achieve your goal of having Richmond represent at LL Provincials, Canadians and the LL WORLD SERIES”?….
-Especially with RCBA showing on their website why kids SHOULDN’T play LL?
+You really think you can get the top end Richmond players to buy into Little League in order to achieve your goal of having Richmond represent at LL Provincials, Canadians and the LL WORLD SERIES”?